Human Subjects (IRB)

 Additional detail is provided in the IRB Handbook.
 IRB submissions categorized as exempt or expedited are invited at any time.
 These submissions are generally reviewed within a two-week timeframe.

 We suggest that people new to the IRB application process start by reviewing the FAQ at the beginning of the Institutional Review Board Handbook (PDF).
-We update the IRB Handbook annually to reflect new federal regulations and to clarify questions encountered by researchers.
+The IRB Handbook is updated regularly to reflect new federal regulations and to clarify questions encountered by researchers.
 Your feedback regarding the clarity and efficiency of IRB procedures will be helpful for future investigators.

 For more information regarding the IRB Handbook, contact IRB coordinator Martha Bellin at (626) 815-2036 or firstname.lastname@example.org.